Graduate Mentor Program

 "The Graduate Mentorship Program has been nothing but a rewarding experience.
 Through this program, I was able to help a student prepare for graduate school while also gaining invaluable mentorship experience." -Karina

 "The Graduate Mentor Program helped me see that even though the undergraduate and graduate students live in very different worlds/cultures, we also have so much to learn from each other.
 I've learned things about myself that I wouldn't have been able to realize without this program and the relationship I had with my mentee.
 It also really makes you think about the mentors you've had in your life that have helped you get where you are." -Kiara

-The program will run from September 2016 through April 2017.
-Graduate mentors are expected to attend an orientation session in the fall semester, meet with their mentees on a monthly basis, and attend at least one large-scale program hosted by the Office of Graduate Student Life each semester.
+The program will run from September through April.
+Graduate mentors are expected to attend an orientation session in the fall semester and meet with their mentees on a monthly basis.

 Undergraduate students will be matched with a mentor based on mutual academic and personal interests.
 Therefore, it is important to describe your experiences and interests carefully in your application!